 by Friedrich Jürgenson

 He went on to record further sessions in the hopes of capturing these voices and understanding them and their origin.
-He trained himself to block out the outside noise and listen to the 'hiss' as initially he didn't have headphones.
+He trained himself to block out the outside noise and listen to the 'hiss' as initially, he didn't have headphones.
 The longer he adapted to the sounds and more frequently he completed his sessions, the voices started coming through more clearly and with complete sentences.
 At first, he suspected that perhaps the voices were from outer space.
-It wasn't until he received a message from his deceased Mother during one of his recordings that he realised the significance of what he recording.
+It wasn't until he received a message from his deceased Mother during one of his recordings that he realized the significance of what he recording.